Skip to content

 Adding Another Cat to Your Home

-This will take time, consistency, and patience.
+Preparing your home and your other cats will take time, consistency, and patience.
 “Prep the home by selecting an area for a neutral zone," Guerrero says.
-"If you have a screened-in porch, this can be an ideal location, because the cats can view and smell each other without the chance of an altercation.”
+"If you have a screened-in porch, this can be an ideal location because the cats can view and smell each other without the chance of an altercation.”

 Steps to take include: